Newton's method: Undefinedness of Newton's method

+So if the iteration is initialized at e, the next iterate is 0; if the iteration is initialized at a value larger than e, then the next iterate is negative.
+In either case, the method cannot be continued.

 Analysis

 Suppose that the function f has a zero at α, i.e., f(α) = 0, and f is differentiable in a neighborhood of α.

 If f is continuously differentiable and its derivative is nonzero at α, then there exists a neighborhood of α such that for all starting values x_{0} in that neighborhood, the sequence (x_{n}) will converge to α.